jzhou316/Post-DeepSeek-R1_LLM-RL/README.md

 - Enhance tool usage by injecting hint sequences in CoT during training, such as "Wait", "Maybe I can use Python" at various places based on heuristics
 - Interleave Python code + executor with reasoning
 - Rejection sampling fine-tuning (RFT)
 - _Joe: this does not use RL.
-And the paper was not well polished such as in-text citation formats_
+And the paper was not well polished (e.g. from small things like in-text citation formats, etc.)_

 ### Understanding R1 and RL + LLMs